 A frozen pizza will cook in around 12 minutes in a George Foreman Grill.

 Everybody loves potato fries, but deep frying your potatoes adds a lot of unnecessary fat and cooking mess.

-Try slicing potatoes into thick round chips instead or simply half them if they’re small sized potatoes, then and cook them in your grill.
+Try slicing potatoes into thick round chips instead or simply half them if they’re small-sized potatoes, then and cook them on your grill.

 After washing and slicing the potatoes, toss them with salt, pepper, and olive oil.

 You could also add other seasonings like herbs or even try chicken salt (or another flavored salt) instead of standard table salt.